Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 - X-rays: The medical personnel will usually take these when an individual who comes in with a spinal cord injury to search for the area where the spine has been fractured or broken.
 X-rays can also find tumors and spine degenerative bones.

 - Magnetic resonance imaging (MRI) scans: This method includes the use of magnets fits and radio waves to produce a computer generated image.
-This is a preferred method by many individuals as the other two options involve some level of radiation.
+It is a preferred method by many individuals as the other two options involve some level of radiation.

 Stimulation devices are also used to treat people with chronic pain.
 The two common types of nerve stimulation include spinal cord stimulation (SCS) and peripheral nerve stimulation (PNS).
 SCS can be used for those suffering from lower back pain as well.
-The research is split as to how effective this treatment is for spinal cord victims but it is gaining converts in the medical community as more cases of SCS creating positive results are being shared worldwide.
+The research is split as to how effective this treatment is for spinal cord victims, but it is gaining converts in the medical community as more cases of SCS creating positive results are being shared worldwide.

 - Computer Adaptions- these can range from small personal computers that are specifically created for people with limited movement.
 This computer also has voice interaction.